-Service can be at the level of the program, department, College, University, profession, and/or community level.
+Service can be at the level of the program, Department, College, University, profession, and/or community.
 The manner of service varies and can range from committee service, to outreach activities to the community and the K-12 sector.
-Contributing to community diversity and primary and secondary education contributes to the diversity and education of the university, and this is also true vice versa.
+Contributing to community diversity and primary and secondary education contributes to the diversity and education at the University, and vice versa.
 Below are examples of service activities.

-- Organization/Co-organization of conferences/workshops - Organization/Co-organization of cultural programs/information sessions - Supervision or coordination of ALL language-specific programs at departmental level - Committee memberships (program, department, university) - Community services and outreach activities - Translation services for public organizations - Creation and/or administration of placement and proficiency tests - Creation and/or coordination of cultural programs or events - K-12 related outreach activities and collaboration with educational institutions - Service as Faculty Advisor to UW student associations - 3.
-Scholarship
+- Organization/Co-organization of conferences/workshops - Organization/Co-organization of cultural programs/information sessions - Supervision or coordination of language-specific programs at the departmental level - Committee memberships (program, department, university) - Community services and outreach activities - Translation services for public organizations - o Creation and/or administration of placement and proficiency tests - Creation and/or coordination of cultural programs or events - K-12 related outreach activities and collaboration with educational institutions - Service as Faculty Advisor to UW student associations - Service as a reviewer of scholarships or conference abstracts - service as a board member in professional associations

-Research publications are not a requirement for promotion for teaching professors.
-"Scholarship" can take many forms, including but not limited to conventional research publications, as described in Faculty Code Sections 24-
+3. Scholarship

-32.A and 24-34.B.4.
-As the Department places a high value on teaching, the expectation is that scholarship should reflect growth and innovation in the candidate's professional and teaching practices.
+Research publications are not required for promotion for teaching professors.
+Scholarship can take many forms, including but not limited to conventional research publications, as described in Faculty Code Sections 24-32.A and 24-34.B.
+As the Department places a high value on teaching, scholarship should reflect growth and innovation in the candidate's professional and teaching practices.
 The items below are examples of scholarship that is relevant to teaching-track promotions.
 It is not necessary for the candidate to demonstrate performance in all of these areas.